-Mild to Moderate, Moderate to Severe or Early Childhood Education Specialist credential while teaching in the classroom.
-We also expect to offer the Deaf and Hard of Hearing credential in the 2022-2023 school year.
+Mild to Moderate, Moderate to Severe, Early Childhood Education Specialist and Deaf and Hard of Hearing credential while teaching in the classroom.

 If you are interested in becoming a Special Education Teacher, Teacher Effectiveness and Preparation Intern program provides a pathway to earning your

 The commitment to coursework over the 2-year period is 2 nights per week.
-The cost for the first 3 months of preservice is $1,200.00, and then $10,000.00 for the remainder of the coursework, paid in installments if preferred.
+The cost for the first 3 months of preservice is $1,200.00, and then $10,000.00 for the remaining intern coursework, paid in installments if preferred.
 Deaf and Hard of Hearing credential is $1,500.00 for preservice, and $12,000.00 for the remaining intern coursework.
 Books not included.

 All applicants are required to complete 120 hours of preservice preparation.
 This preparation includes classroom management and planning, reading/language arts, specialty specific pedagogy and human development, with 45 hours devoted specifically to teaching English learners.

 Applicants holding a valid teaching credential with an EL authorization or a CLAD certificate need only take one preservice course specific to special education law and collaborative practice.

 Steps to Becoming an Intern

 - Complete the application (sent to you after attending the info session)

-- Submit a non-refundable application fee of $300 (applied toward preservice)
+- If accepted, submit a non-refundable application fee of $300 (applied toward preservice)